divonlan/genozip/docs/advanced.rst

 **Controlling execution**

-.. option:: --one-vb vb  C. Reconstruct data from a single VB
+.. option:: --one-vb vb  C. Reconstruct data from a single VB.

           |

-.. option:: --seg-only  Z. Run the segmenter but don't compress and don't write the output
+.. option:: --seg-only  Z. Run the segmenter but don't compress and don't write the output.

           |

 .. option:: --xthreads  ZUC.
 Use only one thread for the main PIZ/ZIP dispatcher.
-This doesn't affect thread use of other dispatchers,
+This doesn't affect thread use of other dispatchers.

           |